 Here at St Augustine’s, we are committed to making the use of ICT central to the whole school curriculum.
-The ICT department also runs a computer club to provide students with opportunities to do extra-curricular projects outside their normal ICT lessons.
+The ICT department also runs a games design club and various Cyber Security clubs to provide students with opportunities to do extra-curricular projects outside their normal ICT lessons.

 Key Stage 3 – COMPUTING Curriculum

 In year 7, 8 & 9, students follow a broad curriculum that prepares them for an active role in the digital world, instead of being passive consumers of opaque and mysterious technology.
 They not only learn the technical skills of using different tools, but their application in everyday life too.

 – Unit 7.1 – Getting Started (web development & E-safety)

 – Unit 7.3 – Lifting the Lid (what’s inside the computer)